FETI-DP for the three-dimensional Virtual Element Method: The VEM

-The lowest order Virtual Element discretization space is defined element by element starting from the edges of the tessellation, where the discrete functions are defined as linears.
-On the boundary of each face $f$ we then introduce the space:
+The order $\p$ virtual element discretization space on $\Th$ is defined element by element starting from the edges of the tessellation, where the discrete functions are defined as degree $\p$ polynomials, then subsequently defining it on the faces and in the interior of the polyhedra.
+As the space on the faces, and the degrees of freedom identifying the elements of such a space, will play a key role in the definition and analysis of the FETI preconditioner, it is worth recalling its definition in some detail.